Galasvm/VascularPathlines/README.md

 ## Dependencies

 1. **FEniCSx (>= 0.9)**
-   Used to solve the Eikonal equation on a volumetric mesh.
+   This framework relies on [FEniCSx](https://fenicsproject.org/) to solve the Eikonal equation on a volumetric mesh.
 Instructions for installation can be found [here](https://fenicsproject.org/download/)

 2. **Python packages**
     ```bash